5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 ### Document mode

 So far we have specified just a simple string as input.
-We can however pass a vector of strings as well.
+We can, however, pass a vector of strings as well.
 Look at this example:

 ~~~
       input←'He said: "Yes, that might' 'well be right."
 She answered: "So be it!"'